How Much is Gasoline in Europe Today?

 5. Below $6.00 per Gallon

-These countries have gasoline prices below $6.00 per gallon:
+These countries have the most affordable gasoline prices in the EU, below $6.00 per gallon:

 EU-Average Gasoline Price Trends